antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

   By *developmental stage*, peripheral blood (PB) CD4+ T cells are classified into four stages: naïve (Tn), stem cell memory (Tscm), central memory (Tcm) and effector memory (Tem), whereas CD8+ T cells are classified into five stages: Tn, Tscm, Tcm, Tem and CD45RA-positive effector memory (Temra).

- This heterogeneity among Tcells has made it challenging to identify the specific cell subsets and states that drive RA pathogenesis.
+ This heterogeneity among T cells make it challenging to identify the specific cell subsets and states that drive RA pathogenesis.

-* Under your latest graph, change "use track" to "t-cell-stage-type".
-Click **Adjust Settings**.
+* Under your latest graph, change the setting "Track" to "t-cell-stage-type".
+Click **Submit**.
 * Now change the transformation back to **log2**.
-Click **Adjust Settings** again.
+Click **Submit** again.

 ---------